Tricholoma vaccinum

-Taxonomy and naming
+Taxonomy

 The species was first described in 1774 by German mycologist Jacob Christian Schäffer as Agaricus vaccinus.
 According to MycoBank, synonyms include August Batsch's 1783 Agaricus rufolivescens, Jean-Baptiste Lamarck's 1783 Amanita punctata var. punctata, and Lucien Quélet's 1886 Gyrophila vaccina.
 Marcel Bon described the variety T. vaccinum var. fulvosquamosum in 1970, which has squamules (minute scales) arranged in a concentric fashion on the cap; Manfred Enderle published this taxon as a form in 2004.

 According to the infrageneric classification of Tricholoma proposed by Rolf Singer in 1986, Tricholoma vaccinum is placed in the section Imbricata, subgenus Tricholoma in the genus Tricholoma.
 Imbricata includes species with a dry cap cuticle, with a texture that ranges from roughened or squamulose (resembling suede) to almost smooth.
 The specific epithet derives from the Latin word vaccinus and means "pertaining to cows", probably in reference to its color.
 The mushroom's common names include the "russet scaly tricholoma", "fuzztop", and "scaly knight".